podrezo/pastebinjs/README.md

 Remember to run "npm install" to download all the dependencies before running the application.

 Simply run node and point it at **index.js** as the entry point - the database must be already running.

+# To-Do List

+There are a few features that I would like to add sometime in the future including:

+* Displaying line numbers when viewing a post
+* The ability to upload a post directly instead of pasting it (including drag and drop, ideally)
+* Periodically refreshing the 'recent posts' menu to purge expired posts from it